tunesmith/condorcet-counter/README.md

 until a complete order is calculated.

 ## Condorcet Discussion
-For a brief review, a `Condorcet Winner` is a candidate that would **beat** all other candidates head-to-head.
-A `Weak Condorcet Winner` is a candidate that would **beat or tie** all other candidates head-to-head.
+For a brief review, a `Condorcet Winner` is a single candidate that would **beat** all other candidates head-to-head.
+A `Weak Condorcet Winner` is a single candidate that would **beat or tie** all other candidates head-to-head.

 The `Smith Set` is the smallest set of candidates that would beat all other candidates head-to-head.

-The `Schwartz Set` is the smallest set of candidates that would beat or tie all other candidates head-to-head.
+The `Schwartz Set` is comprised of candidates that would beat or tie all other candidates head-to-head.

 A single-candidate Smith Set is a Condorcet Winner.
 A single-candidate